bosborne/iFeatureOmega-CLI/README.md

 Please refer to [*iFeatureOmega* manual](https://github.com/Superzchen/iFeatureOmegaGUI/blob/main/docs/iFeatureOmega_manual.pdf ) for detailed usage.

+### Classes

-### There were seven main python class in *iFeatureOmega-CLI*, including “iProtein”, “iDNA”, “iRNA”, “iStructure” and “iLigand”, which are feature extraction methods for protein sequences, DNA sequences, RNA sequences, protein structures and ligand molecules, respectively. “iAnalysis” class is also equipped for feature analysis, while “iPlot” class is used to generate the corresponding plots.
+There were seven main python class in *iFeatureOmega-CLI*, including “iProtein”, “iDNA”, “iRNA”, “iStructure” and “iLigand”, which are feature extraction methods for protein sequences, DNA sequences, RNA sequences, protein structures and ligand molecules, respectively. “iAnalysis” class is also equipped for feature analysis, while “iPlot” class is used to generate the corresponding plots.
 In each class, we provide the example code, users can run the following command view the example code for “iAnalysis” class

   ```sh
   $ python